 To Educate People

 As a nonprofit, raising awareness about your cause is your primary concern.
 Your aim is to spread the word among as many people as you can and get them on board.
-Texts not only help you do this but also let you educate supporters on how they can help the cause.
+Informational mass texting campaigns not only help you do this but also let you educate supporters on how they can help the cause.

 The National Healthy Mothers, Healthy Babies Coalition have started a text4baby campaign which sends expectant and new mothers important advice and health/safety tips to ensure both babies and mothers stay healthy.
 They also send fun quizzes to ensure mothers remember the information being texted their way, with studies proving that these texts helped mothers retain information better.